Arizona-Math/Math589A_Fall25_Assignment3/README.md

   in folder src); MATLAB unit tests are run with command runtests; make sure that your code passes unit tests; add new tests as necessary;
-  note that the MATLAB unit testing framework resembles pytest in Python - by issuing one command all unit tests are run
+  note that the MATLAB unit testing framework resembles pytest in Python - by issuing one command all unit tests are run.

 ## Autograding